Terms of Business

 Any dispute or legal issue arising from our terms of business will be determined by the law of England and Wales, and considered exclusively by the English and Welsh courts.

-If you do not sign, date and return one copy of our Terms of Business and Client Care letter but you pay funds on account to us, thus instructing us to carry out work on your behalf, we will assume your acceptance to our Terms of Business and any associated documents provided to you (such as our Client Care letter and Cost Estimate).
+If you do not sign, date and return one copy of our Terms of Business and Client Care/Costs Estimate letter but you pay funds on account to us, thus instructing us to carry out work on your behalf, we will assume your acceptance to our Terms of Business and any associated documents provided to you (such as our Client Care/Costs Estimate letter).